-All employees (both teaching and non teaching) are screened for 'Child Protection' prior to the commencement of employment at the College.
+All employees (both teaching and non teaching) are screened for 'Child Protection' through the working with children check, prior to the commencement of employment at the College.
 Appropriate measures are taken by College Staff to seek to ensure that all students are adequately cared for and supervised while undertaking both on-site activities, bearing in mind the type of activities and the age of the students involved.